 Family House in Village

-The family is located in Český ráj, an 18,000-hectare nature reserve also known as Bohemian Paradise, and the house nestles against a hillside blanketed with grass.
+The family house is located in Český ráj, an 18,000-hectare nature reserve also known as Bohemian Paradise, and the house nestles against a hillside blanketed with grass.

 Stempel & Tesar tunneled down into the landscape to make room for a sauna that had been requested by the client.
 “We decided to add a basement rather than increase the footprint of the house,” architect Jan Tesar told Dezeen.
 “It wasn’t too complicated to build because of the sloping site.”